 This looks like an easy win for Lowe’s.
 The NFL is a marketing and entertainment juggernaut and live sports is one of the few areas left where television advertising still makes sense.
 However, Lowe’s has about $10 billion less in its war chest than competitor The Home Depot and advertising with the NFL is a pricey venture.
 It’s important that the campaign is done right.

 Lowe’s and Mangin should focus on making videos that are informative and helpful.
 Mangin has built a strong online following, something she has garnered by being at broker of genuinely helpful information.
 YouTube influencers often gain valuable community engagement with their authenticity and freedom from strict corporate directives.
 Lowe’s should be careful to let Mangin’s authenticity shine, rather than use her platform as a thinly veiled marketing vehicle for NFL-branded Lowe’s merchandise.

 If Mangin’s videos offer real value, Lowes will score huge points with consumers.
 And when Lowe’s can educate and engage customers beyond Game Day, homeowners will most certainly consider fixing up the bathroom, painting their kid’s room, replacing the screen door or implementing any number of other home improvement projects.

-Big-money campaigns like the one Lowe’s is launching are about the long game – it needs to execute well on the fundamentals of engaging consumers and providing ongoing value.
+Big-money marketing campaigns for building material manufacturers like the one Lowe’s is launching are about the long game – they need to execute well on the fundamentals of engaging consumers and providing ongoing value.
 Otherwise, the campaign could well wither.